 The typical rough diamond octahedron produces two finished diamonds.
 The primary stone has the most value.
 Diamond producers profit most by using angles as close to the rough outline as possible (circa 45 degrees) which can still earn a favorable grade like “Excellent” or “Ideal.”
 However, those angles often aren’t the best for brightness, resulting in darker, less lively diamonds.

 Yes.
 Most diamonds are produced for the weight over beauty.
 This is possible because most laboratories maintain very loose diamond cut grading standards.
 As stated above, more than 60% of round diamonds passing through GIA receive their top cut grade of Excellent, despite being produced for weight over beauty (see statistics here).
 It’s not an exaggeration to say most diamond shoppers have probably never seen a diamond that was cut to have the best possible brightness and sparkle.

 Bottom Line: Cut has the most influence on diamond beauty but is the least emphasized in many places, and the majority of diamonds are produced for weight over beauty.

 PriceScope Pointer: For shapes other than round you’ll need different evaluation methods than those described below.

 YES.
 You may be happy to learn PriceScope is considered a real pain-in-the-neck by many diamond sellers.

 This is because our community specializes in diamond cut assessment knowledge.
-We have more diamond enthusiasts with more experience over a wider range of diamond beauty than any other online resource.
-With a community made of of members who are consumers like you, you can be sure they have your best interests in mind.
+We have more diamond enthusiasts with more experience in a wider range of diamond beauty than any other online resource.
+With a community made of members who are consumers like you, you can be sure they have your best interests in mind.